jeffreysorgen/golf-club-sensors/implementation.md

 In this specific case, the graph would show that the Ready state is positive, and the Resting state is negative.
 The value of the Resting state reading is close to -1 (such as `y < -0.85`) and then at that point it **will wait _forever_ for its orientation to return to the start position.**

+#
 ## To do:

-### Do the SimpleAccelerometer sketch _again_ in the IDE: (Bump this to to-do page, and write it back here if appropriate.)
+### Need more information about the IDE for this.
+- Show the code
+- Import the `.ino` file to the repo?
+- Show the Serial Monitor display for example.
+- Describe the functionality of the Ready/Resting/Timeout states
+- **Implement the Timeout state**

-- Save as _golf-sensors.ino_
+- Inclusive file will be saved as _golf-sensors.ino_ when more sensors are involved.
-- Do standard test.
-Watch the plot. - Determine whether to delete X and Z in the sketch, because only Y is needed
-- Set up if statements `{ if Y < -.8 then it is Resting state }`
-  - Do not allow Resting state during the SWING (figure it out)
-    - There is no risk of this while determining orientation (Ready/Resting) (?)
-    - The risk happens while waiting in Ready state to record data (?)
-- Stop printing data while in Resting state
-- But start printing data back in Ready state
--

-### Create new custom sketch
-(MERGE THIS STUFF WITH ABOVE STUFF)
-- Local file:
-  - Add this to repository?
-Where is the local file if it's in GitHub locally?
-Where is it now?

 # [NEXT STEPS -->](activity.md)
-### Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor
+### (_change this_)Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor
 [<-- back to README.md](README.md)